 are used to reduce protein in the

 urine and help manage high blood pressure.
-To learn about which medicines you may need to take, see Medications.

 Have a healthy lifestyle

 You can take steps at home to